spoonbobo/spoonbobo/README.md

 ### Hi there 👋
-### Whoami
+### About me
 My name is Season.
-Having a background in AI, I seek for contributing and improving AIs in optimisation and accelerated computing.
+Having a background in AI, I seek for contributing and improving AIs in optimisation and accelerated computing⚡.

 🔭 I’m currently working on some quantum projects leveraging CUDA Quantum simulation capabilities.

 <!--